Murdoch Macdonald: Engineering career

 Between 1951 and 1953, he was engaged on the design of four new schemes, for the Egyptian Government, involving barrages and storage reservoirs on the Nile.
 Despite advancing years, he twice visited Egypt to discuss these works.

 MacDonalds's principal work in his later years also included domestic projects associated with some of the North of Scotland Hydro-Electric Board's schemes, and with the Great Ouse flood protection scheme.
 The latter was first considered early in 1938 following serious flooding in the Fens.
 Several proposals were put forward, and he was asked to formulate a protection scheme in conjunction with the River Great Ouse Catchment Board.
 Detailed surveys were made to determine the practicability of the works involved, and a report dealing with the whole problem was presented to the Board.
 The report was printed in early March 1941, but its construction was delayed by the war and until further serious flooding emphasised its urgency.
 In the mid-1950s the work was started in earnest under the direction of MacDonalds's firm, but he would not see its completion.

 In addition to project work over his long civil engineering career, MacDonald gave his services to other spheres.
 He was elected an associate member of the Institution of Civil Engineers in 1892, and became a full member in 1909.
 He presented two papers to the Institution dealing with various aspects of the work on the Aswan Dam, and was twice awarded the Telford Gold Medal.
 He became president of the Institution in 1932.

-He was created a K.C.M.G. in 1914, and was awarded the honour of C.B. in 1917.
+He was created a Knight Commander of the Order of St Michael and St George (KCMG) in 1914, and was appointed a Companion of the Order of the Bath (CB) in 1917.
+For his service during the construction of the initial Aswan Low Dam he in 1902 received the 3rd class of the Ottoman Order of the Medjidie from the Khedive of Egypt.